 - 5.17 "The Victorious One knew each of their minds And thus taught the Dharma appropriate to each of them.
-Of those who heard the Dharma from the Sublime One, Three hundred sixty million sought supreme awakening. - 5.18 "No fewer than three billion of them Purified the supreme Dharma eye, Turned their minds away from saṃsāra, And went forth in this dispensation right then and there. - "Śāntamati, in order to show their love for their father, King Dhṛtarāṣṭra, the royal princes built a vast and expansive pavilion made of the divine sandalwood known as 'serpent's essence.'
+Of those who heard the Dharma from the Sublime One, Three hundred sixty million sought supreme awakening. - 5.18 "No fewer than three billion of them Purified the supreme Dharma eye, Turned their minds away from samsāra, And went forth in this dispensation right then and there. - 5.19 "Trillions of other beings undertook trainings And similarly took up vows.
+They worshiped the Teacher, heard his teachings, And then returned to their respective dwelling places. - 5.20 "Śāntamati, in order to show their love for their father, King Dhṛtarāṣṭra, the royal princes built a vast and expansive pavilion made of the divine sandalwood known as 'serpent's essence.'
 It was well designed with fine features, and complete with pinnacles, victory banners, and arches.
 Its value was greater than that of all the remaining serpent's essence sandalwood in the world put together.
 This vast and expansive pavilion made of sandalwood measured ten square leagues.
 It was multicolored, beautiful to behold, supported by four columns, symmetrical, and well proportioned.
-[F.120.a] - "Then, at that time, King Dhṛtarāṣṭra wished to go see the Blessed One, to honor him, to worship him, to serve him, and to hear the Dharma.
+[F.120.a] - 5.21 "Then, at that time, King Dhṛtarāṣṭra wished to go see the Blessed One, to honor him, to worship him, to serve him, and to hear the Dharma.
 So, the king, the royal princes, the women from his household, his servants, and the group of his relatives all entered the pavilion and took a seat on lion's seats arrayed with lotus flowers and honored, worshiped, and paid great respect to the Blessed One with the most excellent offerings of flowers, garlands, incense, scented oils, powders, clothes, parasols, victory banners, silk hangings, flags of victory, and the melodious sounds of cymbals, drums, and other instruments, and they covered the pavilion with jeweled nets.
 When everything had been brought together, the pavilion looked like a heap of jewels.
 It then immediately rose into the sky and flew like the king of swans to where the realized one, the blessed King Arrangement of Manifold Precious Virtues Without End, was dwelling, and it settled on the ground there.

-"The king and the princes bowed down at the feet of the Blessed One, and then bowed down to the monastic assembly.
+- 5.22 "The king and the princes bowed down at the feet of the Blessed One, and then bowed down to the monastic assembly.
 They walked around them seven times, keeping them on the right, and sat down to one side.
 Then the retinue of King Dhṛtarāṣṭra's wives and his relatives likewise descended from the pavilion and bowed down to the Blessed One and the monastic assembly, and walked around them seven times, keeping them on the right.
 The women and the relatives then sat to one side in the Blessed One's presence in order to hear the Dharma.
-[B3]
+[B3] - 5.23